sudeonder/to-do-app/README.md

 | sudeonder       | sude     |
 | playableFactory | olimp    |

- Please feel free to create users from http://localhost:3000/signup page.
+Please check them for better demonstration of features and feel free to create users from http://localhost:3000/signup page.

- ## Database schema